timmaxw/os2cx/README.md

   i_beam();
 }

-/* Declares two surface selection objects in OS2CX.
-A surface selection object refers to part of the surface of a mesh object.
+/* Declares two selection objects in OS2CX.
+A selection object refers to part of the surface or volume of a mesh object.
 It's defined by taking the intersection of the declared mesh, with another OpenSCAD shape. */ os2cx_select_surface("anchored_end", [-1, 0, 0], 45) {
     translate([-length/2, 0, 0])
         cube([0.1, width+0.1, height+0.1], center=true);
 }
-os2cx_select_surface("loaded_end", [1, 0, 0], 45) {
+os2cx_select_volume("loaded_end") {
     translate([length/2, 0, 0])
         cube([0.1, width+0.1, height+0.1], center=true);
 }

 /* Declares a load object in OS2CX, called "car_weight".
-It's defined as a force of 9,800 newtons in the -Z direction, applied uniformly over the "loaded_end" surface we defined above. */ weight = 1000;
+It's defined as a force of 9,800 newtons in the -Z direction, applied uniformly over the "loaded_end" volume we defined above. */ weight = 1000;
 gravity = 9.8;
-os2cx_load_surface(
+os2cx_load_volume(
     "car_weight",
     "loaded_end",
     force_total=[[0, 0, -gravity*weight], "N"]);